2022 ANRC National Equitation Championships Overview:

-The ANRC National Championships are traditionally held in April.
-The championship is an invitational competition for collegiate and junior teams that pay an annual ANRC membership fee.
-The collegiate championship and junior championship are held the same weekend and judged separately.
-In each championship, teams may compete in a 3′ or 2’6 division.
-Students may compete on a school-owned horse or a privately owned horse.
+The ANRC National Equitation Championships are traditionally held on the second or third week in April.
+The championships are an invitational competition for collegiate, junior, and adult amateur teams.
+The championships are held the same weekend and judged separately.
+In each championship, teams may compete in a 3′ National Division or a 2’6 Novice Division.
+Participants may compete on a school-owned horse, a leased horse, or a privately owned horse.
+A college, high school, or private organization may enter more than one team in each division.
+Teams consist of 2-3 riders.
+In the case of a team of three, the lowest competition score for that team is dropped in each phase.

 - A Written test based on riding theory and a selected stable management topic worth 5% of the total score

-- A Program Ride (includes USEF Hunter Equitation Tests) worth 35% of the total score
+- A Flat Phase (includes USEF Hunter Equitation Tests) worth 35% of the total score

-- A Derby Course (natural jumps in a field) worth 30% of the total score
+- An Equitation Derby Course (natural jumps in a field) worth 30% of the total score

 - A Hunter Seat Equitation Medal Course worth 30% of the total score